JuliusJensen02/BlindControl/README.md

 # BlindControl

-**BlindControl** is a project developed at BUILD AAU aimed at automating and optimizing the control of window blinds.
+**BlindControl** is a project developed for BUILD AAU aimed at automating and optimizing the control of window blinds.
 The system adjusts blinds based on environmental factors to enhance energy efficiency and indoor comfort.

 ## Features